fkooman/php-json-signer/README.md

 It is assumed that the signature file is placed in the same directory, i.e.
 `instance.json.sig` should be placed in the same directory as `instances.json`.

+# Show

+To view the public key that is used to sign the JSON files:

+    $ php bin/show-public-key.php

 # Implementation